werval/werval/README.md

 Obviously, you need to install [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/).
 QiWeb is build using [Gradle](http://www.gradle.org/), that you don't need to install, it will be downloaded automatically.

+The only exception is the Maven Plugin that is built using Maven itself.
+You'll have to install [Maven](http://maven.apache.org/).

 This very git repository contains several independent projects.